Do biological molecular machines act as Maxwell's demons?: Theory: Formulation of the problem

 From the point of view of the output force $A_2$, subsystem 1 carries out work on subsystem 2 while subsystem 2 carries out work on the environment.
-Jointly, flux of the resultant work (the resultant power) $A_2(J_2 - n J_1)$ is driven by the force $A_2$.
-The complement is the flux $(A_1 + nA_2)J_1$ driven by the force $A_1 + nA_2$.
-Consequently, the free energy processing from fig.~\ref{fig2} can be alternatively presented as in fig.~\ref{fig3}, with the free energy transduction path absent.
+Jointly, the flux of the resultant work (the resultant power) $A_2(J_2-nJ_1)$ is driven by the force $A_2$.
+The complement to $A_1J_1+A_2J_2$ is the flux $(A_1+nA_2)J_1$ driven by the force $A_1+nA_2$.
+Consequently, the free energy processing from Fig.~\ref{fig01}(a) can be alternatively presented as in Fig.~\ref{fig01}(b), with the free energy transduction path absent.
 Here, the subsystems described by two variables $X_1$ and $X_2-nX_1$, respectively, are energetically independent.
-However, like the subsystems described by two variables $X_1$ and $X_2$, they are still statistically correlated,
+However, like the subsystems described by the two variables $X_1$ and $X_2$, they are still statistically correlated.
+Note that in Fig.~\ref{fig01}(b), only the free energy is specified.
+The bound energy and the environment are considered as determined jointly by the internal dynamics of the machine, modified by an interaction with the environment.

-\section{Generalized fluctuation theorem}
+\subsection{Generalized fluctuation theorem}

-In the mesoscopic machines, the work, dissipation and heat are fluctuating variables and their variations, proceeding forward and backward in time, are related to each other by the fluctuation theorem \cite{Jarz08,Seif12}.
-In fact, the feedback control description of Maxwell's demon action \cite{Saga10,Ponm10,Sawe12,Mand12,Hart14,Horo14}, presented in fig.~\ref{fig1}, was based on the fluctuation theorem.
-For the stationary process, the probability distribution function for the input and output fluxes, in general, depending on the time period $t$ of determination, satisfies the stationary fluctuation theorem in the Andrieux-Gaspard form \cite{Anga07}:
+In the mesoscopic machines, the work, dissipation and heat are fluctuating random variables and their variations, proceeding forward and backward in time, are related to each other by the fluctuation theorem \cite{Jarz11,Seif12,Parr15}.
+In fact, the feedback control description of the Maxwell's demon action \cite{Saga10,Ponm10,Saga12,Saga13a,Hart14,Horo14}, mentioned in the Introduction, was based on the fluctuation theorem.
+For the stationary process, the probability distribution function for the input and output fluxes, in general, depending on the time period $t$ of determination, satisfies the stationary fluctuation theorem in the Andrieux-Gaspard form \cite{Andr07,Gasp13}: